Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Power-Management.md

     - ⭕ DTIM Bitmap Control = 0: No multicast/broadcast frame buffering in the AP for any STA <br> <br>
     - ⭕ DTIM Partial Virtual Map (PVM) = 0: No unicast frame buffering in the AP
     - ⭕ DTIM Partial Virtual Map (PVM) > 0: Unicast frame(s) buffering in the AP for 1 or more STAs
----

-### 📋🙋‍♂️🐓 Control Frame: `PS-Poll`
+## 📋🙋‍♂️🐓 Control Frame: `PS-Poll`

-PS-POLL is the **legacy** PS mode mechanism is based on the PS-Poll frame to retrieve the buffered frames in the AP.
+PS-POLL is the **legacy PS mode** mechanism is based on the PS-Poll frame to retrieve the buffered frames in the AP.

 - The PS-Poll frame is a short Control Frame containing the AID value of the client.